abhigyanverma111/Project-A/Project-A/README.md

 Project-A is a simple browser-based chat application, wiht UI modeled after WhatsApp-Web.
 It includes
 - email/userid and password based login
-- simple email based account creation
+- simple email based account creation with verification
 - friend lookup using userid to start new chat
+- cookies for account authentication